FREQUENTLY ASKED QUESTIONS

 You can!
 Just connect a Stereo to 2x Mono jack adapter to separate the left and right (tip and ring) of the INPUT plug.
 Then connect your drum pad on the Tip/Left and your pedal on the Ring,/Right.

-Yes :) Just connect a Stereo to 2x Mono jack adapter to separate the left and right (tip and ring) of the INPUT plug.
-Then use the Left/Tip for Audio Sync and connect your pedal on the Ring/Right.
+Yes, using a Stereo to 2x Mono jack adapter to separate the left and right (tip and ring) of the INPUT plug.
+The left part of the plug is used for the DAW and the right for the pedal.

 OTHER QUESTIONS

 Yep, two or more!
-This sync is one-way only: one Midronome will be the master and all the others will follow.
+This sync is one-way only: one Midronome will be the master and all the others will follow very tightly.
 The tempo and Time Signature can only be changed on the master.

 Yes, by using the Locked Mode.
 When in Locked Mode, the device does not make tempo change until they are approved, by pressing the big knob on the device.